-If all signalling UDP/IP endpoints of a peer SGSN NSE are marked non-operational then the BSS NSE shall start the Size and Configuration Procedures.
+If all signalling UDP/IP endpoints of a peer SGSN NSE are marked non-operational and if the NSE is configured by auto-configuration procedures, then the BSS NSE shall start the Size and Configuration Procedures.

-If an SGSN tests IP endpoints of a peer BSS NSE and all signalling IP endpoints of a peer BSS NSE are marked non-operational then the SGSN NSE shall not respond to NS-ALIVE messages from that BSS NSE.

-When the SGSN recovers after a restart or a network failure it shall not respond on any NS-PDUs until the Size and Configuration Procedures have been completed successfully.
+If an SGSN tests IP endpoints of a peer BSS NSE and all signalling IP endpoints of a peer BSS NSE are marked nonoperational and if the NSE is configured by auto-configuration procedures, then the SGSN NSE shall not respond to NS-ALIVE messages from that BSS NSE.
+If the NSE is configured by administrative means, then the SGSN NSE shall respond to NS-ALIVE messages from that BSS NSE.
+When the SGSN recovers after a restart or a network failure and if the NSE is configured by auto-configuration procedures, it shall not respond on any NS-PDUs until the Size and Configuration Procedures have been completed successfully.